alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 ### RESEARCH: People don’t read they skim

-79% of people don’t read, they just skim The main thing they DO read is the headline Keep the focus on value propositions
+79% of people don’t read, they just skim The main thing they DO read is the headline.
+Keep the focus on value propositions

 ![readscan](images/readscan.jpg)